-It’s hard to remember what life was like without ubiquitous GPS.
+It’s hard to remember what life was like without ubiquitous GPS technology.
 Satellite navigation has not only made it easier to figure out how to get from Point A to Point B, but it has also created enormous value for an entire generation of companies, from location-specific services like Uber and Airbnb, to logistics, agriculture and retail businesses.
 Indeed, GPS powers our modern global economy.

 Now another big shift is about to take place, sparked by rapidly improving Earth-observation (EO) and communications satellites, and the creation of tools that will democratize this data for all kinds of business, environmental, and philanthropic uses.
 These satellite constellations will provide truly global internet connectivity, which will power the automated systems that are about to reshape many industries.
 They’ll also enable the collection of new types of data that will drive increasingly powerful and specific business insights.

 Space Angels has been monitoring the progress of these sectors for some time.
 We’ve been assessing the gaps in the market and which areas are poised for growth and investing in the most promising companies that will drive the market forward.
 These include EO satellite manufacturer and operator ICEYE; SkyWatch, a platform for distributing EO data; and GHGSat, which monitors greenhouse gas emissions.

 Another way of gaining insights into the future of satellite and EO technology is by learning more about the past.
 To this end, Space Angels has been taking a close look at how GPS became such a powerful tool, and why the industries that sprung up around it have grown and flourished.